gargpriyank/java-spring-mongodb-kafka-example/README.md

-# This spring application exmaple connects to IBM Databases for MongoDB.
+# This spring application example connects to IBM Databases for MongoDB.